Why I Take Regular Social Media Breaks

 I tell my kids to take a break from their social media all the time for this very reason, and as an adult and a parent, I believe it’s important to practice what I preach.

-I’ve found that my mental well-being is negatively impacted by social media when I use it regularly, and I’ve decided to put my mental health first and finally break this addictive cycle I’ve been on for good.
-Because it’s just not worth it.
+I’ve found that my mental well-being is negatively impacted by social media when I use it regularly, and I’ve decided to put my mental health first.
+I’ve learned to take breaks when I need them.

 I know that being off social media helps me to be more present, focused, and productive, and I have more time to focus on the things and people that are most important to me.